Mentorflare: The Do’s & Dont’s of Grad School

 I did a bunch of stuff and in all of my law school interviews I got asked about all of those things.

-Even now when I interview for positions I'll get asked about all of those things even though I did them two three years ago and I really genuinely do think that it was these things that might have pushed my application forward at a school where maybe I was kind of in like their 25th percentile range for maybe like hard numbers but I had done all of these cool things and I'd taken advantage of all the opportunities that I could at UCLA.
+And I really genuinely do think that it was these things that might have pushed my application forward at a school where maybe I was kind of in like their 25th percentile range for maybe like hard numbers.

-So while it is really important to make sure that your grades stay high if you can do other things that you find interesting outside of that and really enjoy then I would definitely try and do them because I do think they can help with your application and it also gives you a good experience just as a person to get out and do things and meet people and it helped make my experience at undergrad really great.
+So while it is really important to make sure that your grades stay high if you can do other things that you find interesting outside of that and really enjoy then I would definitely try and do them because I do think it can help with your application and it also gives you good experience just as a person to get out and do things and meet people and it helped make my experience at undergrad really great.

 So I would recommend both in your application to grad school and just because it's really fun to do these kind of things to go ahead and do as many extracurricular activities as you can without sacrificing your grades.

+Absolutely.
 Andy I'm sure you get this question all the time but as a follow-up what was one of your most memorable or just favorite extracurriculars because it seems like you're involved in a lot of very interesting things.

-It was maybe not the most I think I worked more but it was like 10 to 15 hours a week and people would be like you want to go to law school why are you playing so much soccer but it really helped keep me sane and that's where all my friends were and it gave me a lot of good leadership experience too.
+But it really helped keep me sane and that's where all my friends were and it gave me a lot of good leadership experience too.

-Like do whatever interests you most and then you can kind of always talk about it in a way where if it was a growth opportunity for you, you can always frame it like that on an application.
+So I guess another piece of advice is don't stop doing the things you love because you don't think it wouldn't look as good on an application like do whatever interests you most and then you can kind of always talk about it in a way where if it helped you like if it was a growth opportunity for you you can always frame it like that on an application.

-Definitely great.
-So thanks for that Andy.
-We can go to another question.
+Definitely great so thanks for that Andy we can go to another question.

 Let's see what type of goals do you need for grad school to make sense?